AaronAlemi/CareerProject/README.md

-CareerProject
+# CareerProject

-Frontend Deployment Steps
+## Frontend Deployment Steps

-Backend Deployment Steps
+### Backend Deployment Steps

+Here is how you can run the backend api on your localhost server:

 1. Download node here: https://github.com/nodists/nodist
 2. Ensure you can run the following in your terminal without issue: